Cyient Limited (NSE: CYIENT) Q3 2026 Earnings Call dated Jan. 22, 2026

 Karan Uppal

 Sure.
-Any color in terms of the geography.
+Any color in terms of the geography front in terms of the pipleline?

 Sukamal Banerjee

-Front, in terms of the pipeline?
-No, I think we are from our.
-I mean Obviously in Q3, our growth in US has been higher or North America has been higher, which is largely US but from a pipeline view perspective, it is quite evenly distributed which is reflective of the current distribution of our revenue across US Europe and Asia Pacific.
+No, I think we are — from our — I mean, obviously, in Q3, our growth in U.S. has been higher or North America has been higher, which is largely U.S. But from a pipeline view perspective, it is quite evenly distributed, which is reflective of the current distribution of our revenue across U.S., Europe and Asia Pacific.
 And from a large deal perspective, it is both across North America and Western Europe.

 Thank you, sir.
 Ladies and gentlemen, that was the last question for today.
-I would now like to hand the conference over to Mr. Krishna Bodnapur for closing comments.
-Thank you.
-And over to you, sir.
+I would now like to hand the conference over to Mr. Krishna Bodanapu for closing comments.
+Thank you, over to you, sir.

 Krishna Bodanapu